t081as/gitlab-ci-example-dotnetcore/README.md

 #### Build
     > ./build.ps1 --configuration Release

 The application will be located in the directory *./output* if the build succeeds.
+A zip package will be created in the root directory of the repository.

 ## Contributing
 see [CONTRIBUTING.md](https://gitlab.com/tobiaskoch/DiabLaunch/blob/master/CONTRIBUTING.md)